jGleitz/get-gtk-icon/README.md

 Returns a promise for the path of the icon called `name` in the current user’s icon theme.
 The icon will be selected based on the desired `size`.
 Will provide the result to the node-style `callback`, if provided.

-Calling this function will return in a rejected promise (or an error to the callback) if `canQueryIcons` returns `false`.
-The result is `null` if the icon is not known.
+Calling this function will return in a rejected promise (or an error to the callback) if `canQueryIcons` returns `false` or no icon could be found for the given name and size.

 ### getIconPathSync(name, size)